Peter Dovbush

 J Geom Anal 31, 5355–5358 (2021).
 DOI

-In this paper, as an application of Zalcman’s lemma in Cn\mathbf{C}^{n}, we give a sufficient condition for normality of a family of holomorphic functions of several complex variables, which generalizes previous known one‐dimensional results of H.L.
+In this paper, as an application of Zalcman’s lemma in Cn\mathbb{C}^{n}, we give a sufficient condition for normality of a family of holomorphic functions of several complex variables, which generalizes previous known one‐dimensional results of H.L.
 Royden and W. Schwick.

-Zalcman’s lemma in Cn\mathbf{C}^{n}
+Zalcman’s lemma in Cn\mathbb{C}^{n}

 Complex Var.
 Elliptic Equ.
 65(5), 796–800 (2020).
 DOI